Radu-Vele/Uni_Notes_Obsidian/Year 3/Semester 1/Structure of Computer Systems/Project/Handoff 4.md

 > I will remove the unused signals from the pipeline registers - error prone big time

 #### 4.1.
 Add flushing mechanism
-- mechanism: basically reset the IF/ID i.g.
+- mechanism: basically reset the IF/ID i.g and set all control signals to 0
 -  [x] Tested functional

 #### 4.2 BHT Implementation